 - 1 1/2 cups confectioner’s sugar

-For the dough: In a small bowl, dissolve yeast in warm water and set aside.
+For the dough: In a small bowl, dissolve yeast and 2 teaspoons sugar in warm water and set aside.
 In a large bowl mix milk, sugar, melted butter, salt and egg.
 Add 2 cups of flour and mix until smooth.
 Add in yeast mixture.
 Mix in remaining flour until dough is easy to handle.
 Knead dough on lightly floured surface for 5 to 10 minutes.
 Place dough in well-greased bowl, cover and let rise until doubled in size, about 1 to 1 1/2 hours.

 For the filling: In a small bowl, mix together the brown sugar, cinnamon, and salt.
 Melt the butter in a separate, small bowl and let cool slightly.